Visual Analytics Dashboard

-The text input box in the upper left corner is the currently active context filter (“*” indicates that the filter is turned off).
-The values indicate the number of matching documents, their color-coding reflects average sentiment.
+The text input box in the upper left corner is the currently active content filter.
+If this field contains an asterisk, the filter is turned off and all available documents remain part of the search space.
+Entering a filter term restricts all follow-up analyses to articles and postings that contain this term.
 If the rectangular marker on the left is selected, results matching the context filter are shown in the trend chart as a dotted line.
 On hover, the gear icon provides access to advanced filter options.

 The main menus of the visual dashboard include configuration, keyword filter and data export in various formats, e.g. PDF reports in A4 or 16:9.
 Two drop-downs allow selecting the date range and data sources (news media, social media, etc.) to be used for the analysis.
 The area chart previews the results matching the context filter over a longer time span.
 The time interval is a global setting that not only affects the trend chart, but also the content area and all visualizations.
 You can specify the interval by choosing a “from” and “to” date, or by selecting the past [n] days, weeks or months.
 Below, the info bar either shows context-aware help texts or a list of the most frequent sources or referenced entities (persons, organizations or locations).

 Left Sidebar – Default Categories